 That’s a pretty big stretch for some of us, especially those of us who are perfectionists (guilty as charged).
 The sad truth is that none of us is perfect; and the happy truth is that everyone in your audience knows it.

-People are usually a lot less shocked by a speaker goofing up than the speaker is about having goofed up.
+People are usually a lot less shocked by a speaker goofing up than the speaker is about having done it.
 Therefore, if you then carry on after the goof; people are actually relieved for you, and even more relieved that you are up there instead of them.

 SECOND: Use a physical gesture to acknowledge the goof

-It is in no way necessary to verbally apologize for a goof; unless, of course, you inadvertently insulted someone.
-A simple shrug of the shoulders, along with a quizzical I can’t believe I said that expression on your face, is all you need to do before continuing on with your message.
+It is in no way necessary to verbally apologize for a goof; unless, of course, you inadvertently insult someone or use inappropriate language.
+A simple shrug of the shoulders, along with a quizzical I can’t believe I said that expression on your face, is all you may need to do before continuing on with your message.

 THIRD: If possible, incorporate the goof into your speech